kanaka/miniMAL/README.md

 A Delightfully Dimuntive Lisp.

-The miniMAL core interpreter is implemented in less than 1024 bytes of JavaScript.
+The miniMAL core interpreter is implemented in less than 1024 bytes of JavaScript (uglify/regpack).
 There is also an implementation of miniMAL in python that is about 1.4K as a pyz file (gzip'd).

 The design of miniMAL started with [mal](https://github.com/kanaka/mal) (a Clojure-insipred pedagogical